Jonathan E. Fielding Community Guide Champion Award

 For 23 years, William (Bill) Calvert has served as a CPSTF Liaison representing the U.S. Navy.
 During this time, Mr. Calvert was instrumental in sharing CPSTF recommendations with Naval leadership and health educators throughout the Navy and Marine Corps.
 In 2007, Mr. Calvert chaired the Department of the Navy’s working group to draft and update its tobacco policy.
 He ensured everyone knew about The Community Guide and CPSTF recommendations related to tobacco use.
 Since then, the U.S. Navy has implemented and enhanced smoke-free policies, eliminated the discount of tobacco products in Navy and Marine Corps stores, and changed the culture around tobacco use.

-Mr. Calvert collaborated with other military Liaisons on the development of CPSTF’s 2017 Annual Report to Congress: Providing the Science to Support Military Readiness and Resilience and recorded an audio clip about how the U.S. Navy has used CPSTF recommendations.
+Mr. Calvert collaborated with other military Liaisons on the development of CPSTF’s 2017 Annual Report to Congress: Providing the Science to Support Military Readiness and Resilience.
 As a CPSTF Liaison, he also participated on review teams, provided input on language used in findings, promoted findings through various channels, and mentored new Liaisons.

 Chris Kochtitzky, MSP